-Sharon: Yeah.
+Professor Sharon Parker: Yeah.
 And I have to tell you also, we’ve done a survey looking at FIFO workers, so fly-in, fly-out workers during the pandemic because many of them had super long rosters, so they were often away from their family for 14 weeks or so at a time.
 In that survey, we found 40% of the FIFO workers have high or very high levels of psychological distress.
 So, the 20% we found in the working from home study is huge, but gosh, the FIFO workers are a very vulnerable group of workers right now.

 But then I think you can ask a really important question, which is, “Well, isn’t that just because of the pandemic?
 Everyone’s all uncertain and nobody knows what’s going to happen and people are worried about their health.”
 And the answer to that question is, yes, that’s partly why the psychological distress was high.

 But also, [10:00] and this is really what we focused on in our study, there are also sort of some work pressures as a result of working from home that contributed to this sense of psychological distress.